 - Sell or exchange the dog or offer, advertise or expose the dog for sale or exchange

 - Make or offer to make a gift of the dog or advertise or expose the dog as a gift

 - Allow the dog to be in a public place without being muzzled and kept on a lead

 - Abandon the dog or allow it to stray

 Q. What would happen if any of the conditions are breached after a dog has been registered

-A.It is a criminal offence and in addition to penalties for the Defendant there is a presumption that the dog shall be destroyed
+A.The dog would then become non-exempted and so it is a criminal offence and in addition to penalties for the Defendant there is a presumption that the dog shall be destroyed